 You can use the following infographic like a check list for a blog you have written and identify ways to improve it.
 It can also serve as a quick reference guide if you’re looking for specific information while devising your blog post, f.ex. an adequate word count for a blog, or what you can do for better reading flow.

 On a further note, you might have a stunning shiny house that stands out among all others in your street (#6-8) and furnished its interior with the most exquisite taste (#1-2), but then fail to make your visitors feel at home (#3), comfortable (#4) and entertained (#5).
 So your readers will get bored and bounce.

 Aristotle and Plato both thought very highly of contemplation.
 They regarded it as the key to happiness.
 Active and social life, for them, were only derivative.
 This view was challenged by the Epicureans and the Cynics who put their trust in practical life.
 In today’s digital world we have all – by default – become Epicureans and Cynics.

 We are always caught up in digital socializing and active virtual relations.
 There’s simply no time and space for contemplation.
 That’s why mindfulness practices and meditation have become such a ubiquitous trend, even in the tech industry and large corporations.

-contemplation is the key to happiness
+Contemplation is the key to happiness.

 I believe, blogging can be a great supplement to such practices of mindfulness.
 And for those who just cannot warm up to their new age feel, blogging is your sliver bullet to meditating without closing your eyes and twisting your legs.
-It is a way to bring the Aristotelean bliss of contemplation back into your digitalized work life without dropping out of digital connectivity altogether.
+It is a way to bring the Aristotelian bliss of contemplation back into your digitalized work life without dropping out of digital connectivity altogether.
 In a blog you can meditate your goals and achievements, engage with stakeholders, and readjust your strategic approach accordingly.